Need help with your projects? Post your job listing here. It's free.

 John Waters and Bud Stigall

-Set in Southern California in current day, Westmore Justice centers around Grant Westmore, a former LAPD detective-turned-Beverly Hills-private-investigator, and his unorthodox crew, who thrive on often media-frenzied cases outside the purview of local or federal law enforcement.
+Set in Southern California in current day, Westmore Justice follows Grant Westmore, a former LAPD detective-turned-Beverly Hills-private-investigator, and his unorthodox crew, who thrive on often media-frenzied cases outside the purview of local or federal law enforcement.

 Franchise Plot Summary